UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: KBQA as TextQA: A Motivating Experiment

 \section{KBQA as TextQA: A Motivating Experiment}

-In this section, we present a motivating experiment showing that our unified QA approach not only provides a natural pathway to multi-source ODQA, but also improves KBQA per se.
+In this section, we present a motivating experiment showing that our \uniqa{} approach not only provides a natural pathway to multi-source open-domain QA, but also improves KBQA per se.
 In particular, we evaluate our approach on a widely-used KBQA dataset, WebQSP~\cite{yih2016the}, in the single-source setting.

-We use Freebase as the knowledge source, and re-use pre-computed STAGG entity linking results and 2-hop neighborhoods as provided by~\cite{sun2018open}.
-We then convert KB relations in the 2-hop neighborhood into text, retrieve the most relevant ones using DPR to form 100 context passages, and feed them into the T5 FiD reader as described in Section~\ref{sec:model:kbqa}.
+We use Freebase as the knowledge source, and re-use pre-computed STAGG entity linking results and 2-hop neighborhoods as provided by~\citet{sun2018open} for fair comparisons.
+We convert KB relations in the 2-hop neighborhood into text, retrieve the most relevant ones using DPR to form 100 context passages, and feed them into the T5 FiD reader as described in Section~\ref{sec:model:kbqa}.
+We use the original DPR checkpoint from \citet{DPR} for retrieval, and train FiD using the training questions in WebQSP and the DPR-retrieved contexts with default hyperparameters (see~\secref{sec:implementation}).
 The results are shown in Table~\ref{tab:webqsp}, where the numbers represent \emph{Hits@1}, or the percentage of the model's top-predicted answer being a ``hit'' (exact match) against one of the gold-standard answers.

-We see that our KBQA method outperforms previous state-of-the-art methods by a wide margin, resulting in a $34\%$ error rate reduction and improving exact match accuracy to $79.1\%$.
-Since we adopt the exact same KB setup and pre-processing from previous work, this improvement can be attributed purely to the \emph{retriever-reader} model.
+We see that our KBQA method outperforms previous state-of-the-art methods by a wide margin, improving exact match accuracy to $79.1\%$.
+Since we adopt the exact same KB setup and pre-processing procedure from previous work, this improvement can be attributed purely to our \uniqa{} model.
 We take this result as strong evidence for our claim that powerful TextQA methods generalize well to structured data, and offer a natural new framework for unifying structured and unstructured information sources.